 “That’s a really exciting project for us to work on over the next four years.
 So we’ll be looking at different media channels that the corporation should be moving into in that time.”

-Microsoft Ventures, the entrepreneurial wing of the giant US corporation, is also very interested in the potential for Bebods to take off in the American market – so much so, they have given the agency a Microsoft mentor to sit over and advise on the direction of the project.
+Microsoft Ventures, the entrepreneurial wing of the giant US corporation, is also very interested in the potential for Bebods to take off in the American market – so much so, they have given the studio a Microsoft mentor to sit over and advise on the direction of the project.

 “It’s certainly not just about digital,” he says.
 “Physical toys still have a place, and the key is going to be being able to connect children’s interest in the digital characters with their physical play.
 That’s why Bebods are particularly exciting – avatars that children can develop online, but print off and build as physical toys, could prove really popular.”More news